OlivierLD/ROB/README.md

 languages: Java, Scala, Python, C, go, ES6, and some Jupyter Notebooks).

 All those things will come together in the directory `raspberry-sailor`.
-It contains REST wrappers (usable from the `http-tiny-server`) around the features we will need, like NMEA Parser, Tide calculations, Routing (GRIB management), etc.
+It contains REST wrappers (usable from and by the `http-tiny-server`) around the features we will need, like NMEA Parser, Tide calculations, Routing (and GRIB management), etc.
-The main building block in the `NMEA-multiplexer`.
+The main building block is the `NMEA-multiplexer`.
 This one can run as it is, but it can also be enriched end extended.
 > _**Note**_: The `NMEA-multiplexer` contains "some" Python TCP and REST servers for sensor and actuator data access.

 It provides REST access to the data it deals with, so all its features can be accessed through HTTP (from Services, and/or Web pages).